Approximating Global Contact-Implicit MPC via Sampling and Local Complementarity: Experiments

 \subsection{Task, State Representation, and Contact Modeling}

-To validate our controller, we test on multiple examples with a Franka Panda arm equipped with a spherical end effector to manipulate an object to a pose goal.
+To validate our controller, we test with a Franka Panda arm equipped with a spherical end effector to manipulate an object to a pose goal.
 When the object goal is reached within position and rotation tolerances, a new pose goal is randomly generated, demonstrating generalization over initial and goal poses.
-We test on two hardware examples (3D jack and planar T, both shown in Figure \ref{fig:experiments}) and additionally show 3D jack results in simulation for more direct comparison to a baseline (more detail in \S \ref{subsec:comparisons}).
-Our controller operates on LCS dynamics where $x \in \mathbb{R}^{19}$ (representing end effector position, object position, object orientation, and their velocities), $u \in \mathbb{R}^3$ (representing cartesian forces applied to the end effector), and $\lambda \in \mathbb{R}^{16}$ (representing 4 contact pairs with a 4-sided polyhedral friction cone approximation \cite{anitescu1997formulating}).
+We test on two hardware examples (3D jack and planar T, both shown in Fig. \ref{fig:experiments}) and on our 3D jack example in simulation for more direct comparison to baselines (more detail in \S \ref{subsec:comparisons}).
+Our controller operates on LCS dynamics where $x \in \mathbb{R}^{19}$ (end effector position, object position, object orientation, and their velocities), $u \in \mathbb{R}^3$ (cartesian forces applied to the end effector), and $\lambda \in \mathbb{R}^{16}$ (4 contact pairs with a 4-sided polyhedral friction cone approximation \cite{anitescu1997formulating}).

 Our approach requires manual enumeration of contact \textit{geometries}, but uses collision detection between them to identify possible contact \textit{points} at every control loop.
 These points automatically change with motion, and the approach can accommodate any geometries handled by the collision detection algorithm.
 For both examples, one contact pair uses the closest witness point on the object to the end effector, and the remaining 3 contact pairs are for object-ground contacts.
 For the jack, we obtain the closest point per capsule to the ground.
-A visualization of all the jack contact points for a particular configuration is illustrated in Figure \ref{fig:jack_contacts}.
+A visualization of all the jack contact points for a particular configuration is illustrated in Fig. \ref{fig:jack_contacts}.
 For the T, we define small spheres at the 3 distal ends as witnesses to the ground.
 For this planar example, we use the full 3D states of the end effector and T but add a constraint in the contact-rich stage (C3) to enforce the end effector maintains a pre-defined height.